enesakar/sayitbetter/README.md

 ## Say It Better

-A chrome extension which helps you improve writing.
+A Chrome extension that prompts ChatGPT to enhance the selected text and enhance your writing skills.

 Stack:
 - API: OpenAI `gpt-3.5-turbo`